sriramab/gamamanual/References/ModelLibrary/Features/Unit Test/Unit Test Two Species (Example).md

 _Author : Benoit Gaudou_

 The model creates 10 agents at initialization, kills one agent at each step.
  * With the assert we want to ensure that the test_species1 population always contains more than 5 agents.
- * 	 After four steps the population is below 6 so Errors are raisen. you have to go in the Views, Preferences, Simulation, in "Errors" Uncheck "stop at the first error", to show all the errors.
+ * After four steps the population is below 6 so Errors are raisen.
+You have to go in the Views, Preferences, Simulation, in "Errors" Uncheck "stop at the first error", to show all the errors.

 Code of the model :